vpw/TSAI-END3/Assignment7/Readme.md

 ![BERT](./resources/BERTiter.png)

 The Unigram perplexity does not seem to have decreased while the bigram perplexity has reduced from about 2.6 to 2.1 over the training.

 ![PERP](./resources/Perpiter.png)

+Overall all scores indicate a similar sort of increase in accuracy (and decrease in perplexity (except for the Unigram model)).

 ## References